 Crusader Kings I

 Asskicking Equals Authority: Some inheritance rules (based on either Salic or Semi-Salic Consanguinity) favour the son with the highest martial score rather then the eldest (Primogeniture).
-This was taken out in the second game.

 Artificial Stupidity: The game has no clue how to deal with the movement paths of armies, which make for some interesting detours.